When we were in Medellín we originally had the idea to directly return to Bogotá. Until we studied the map.

 But since we were right in front of the village La Quinta, we figured we could get the tire fixed there.
 But no, in La Quinta is was Sunday indeed, and the car-tire workshop closed.
 So now we had the option to fix the flat ourselves, or to hitchhike to La Veinta – 40 minutes from here, the locals said – but the chance of finding a workshop open there wasn’t evident.

 Fortunately, we were prepared.
 In Peru Coen had bought two tire irons so he would be able to change an inner tube himself (of which we do carry an additional spare).
-We got all the tools out and set to work.
+We got all the tools out and set to work (these are among the basic tools we carry).
 A man on a motorcycle stopped to ask if we needed help.
 A local man from the village walked up to us to give a helping hand.